Uranium-233

 Uranium-233 (' or U-233) is a fissile isotope of uranium that is bred from thorium-232 as part of the thorium fuel cycle.
 Uranium-233 was investigated for use in nuclear weapons and as a reactor fuel.
 It has been used successfully in experimental nuclear reactors and has been proposed for much wider use as a nuclear fuel.
-It has a half-life of 159,200 years to alpha decay and is a part of the neptunium decay chain.
+It decays primarily by alpha emission, with a half-life of about 159,200 years, and is part of the neptunium decay chain.

 Uranium-233 is produced by the neutron irradiation of thorium-232.
 When thorium-232 absorbs a neutron, it becomes thorium-233, which has a half-life of about 22 minutes.
 Thorium-233 decays into protactinium-233 through beta decay.
-Protactinium-233 has a longer half-life of about 27 days to further decay into uranium-233; some proposed molten salt reactor designs attempt to physically isolate the protactinium from further neutron capture before beta decay can occur, to maintain the neutron economy (if it misses the ^{233}U window, the next fissile target is ^{235}U, meaning a total of 4 neutrons needed to trigger fission).
+Protactinium-233 has a longer half-life of about 27 days to further decay into uranium-233; some proposed molten salt reactor designs attempt to physically isolate the protactinium from further neutron capture before beta decay can occur, to maintain the neutron economy.

 ^{233}U usually fissions on neutron absorption, but sometimes retains the neutron, becoming uranium-234.
-For both thermal neutrons and fast neutrons, the capture-to-fission ratio of uranium-233 is smaller than those of the other two major fissile fuels, uranium-235 and plutonium-239.
+At a neutron energy of 0.0253 eV, JENDL-4.0 data give capture-to-fission ratios of about 0.085 for uranium-233, 0.169 for uranium-235 and 0.363 for plutonium-239.